Essakid72621/Youtube-Audio-Downloader/README.md

 # Have fun!
 Hope you have fun messing around with it.
 In case of an issue, you can report it in the issues tab.

+# Latest release
+The latest release should be located at the right side of github, called releases, with a green release tag.